ubcctf/ubcctf.github.io/_posts/2024-02-09-flipper-zero.md

 ### This ban will impact Vancouver's role as a technology hub, as well as other Canadian cities

 Vancouver is internationally recognized as a place for collaboration on technology and cybersecurity.
-Pwn2Own, a world-renowned international cybersecurity challenge held annually at the CanSecWest conference in Vancouver for the past 15 years, is one example of how Vancouver plays a leading role in cybersecurity innovation.
+Pwn2Own, a world-renowned international cybersecurity challenge held annually at the CanSecWest conference in Vancouver for the past 15 years, is just one example of how Vancouver plays a leading role in cybersecurity innovation.
 Banning the Flipper Zero, which is commonly used by attendees at Pwn2Own in Vancouver and by cybersecurity experts in general, will put pressure on this conference and others to leave Canada for the United States, and further accelerate the brain drain of Canadian talent.

 ## Party specific messaging